arik-so/bolts/bolt-simple-taproot.md

 The `option_simple_taproot` feature bit also becomes a defined channel type feature bit for explicit channel negotiation.

-Thought this document, we assume that `option_simple_taproot` was negotiated, and also the `option_simple_taproot` channel type is used.
+Throughout this document, we assume that `option_simple_taproot` was negotiated, and also the `option_simple_taproot` channel type is used.

 ### Channel Funding